Gender and Women’s Studies (WS) Courses

 WS 382 Qualitative Research (3) Introduction to the ethics, methodologies, and practice of research in human geography, particularly standpoint epistemologies and associated methodologies.
 Combines lectures, workshops, and assignments.
 Students will conduct and report upon their own research.
 Pre: GEOG 103 or 102 or WS 151 or consent of Instructor.
 (Same as GEOG 382).

 WS 384 Gender & Japanese Performance (3) This course views how gender is represented in Japanese performance from rituals to dance, music, theatre and everyday performance.
 Through readings and visual materials, students observe the historical development of Japanese theatre and performance and examine relationship between gender, sexuality and the Japanese cultural forms from the performance studies as well as gender and feminism studies perspectives.
 (Same as JPNS/JPST 384) (Attributes: DH, HPP)

 WS 385 Women & Health (3) Reproductive health, immune activity, autoimmune disease, and mental health in women are covered from physiological, psychological, historical and cross-cultural perspectives.
 Pre: PSY 100.
 (Same as PSY 385)

 WS 391 Intern Gender & Women Studies (3) Application of knowledge and skills in a field placement or engaged scholarship project setting.
 May be taken for a total of 12 credits, only 6 of which can be applied to the major or three to a minor.
 Pre: WS 151, instructor's consent.
 (Attributes: ALEX)

 WS 392 Japanese Women (3) History of women in Japan from the earliest historical eras, including the Heian aristocracy and evolving samurai culture, through the present.
 Topics include property rights, family structures, the influence of religion and secular philosophies, effects of political and legal changes, women's role in the economy and its effect on their status and lives, and women's activism.
-(Same as JPST 392, HIST 392).
-(Attributes: GAHP)
+Pre: sophomore standing or instructor's consent.
+(Same as HIST 392) (Attributes: GAHP)